You are here

-- A New Blank Image screen will display.
+- A New Blank Image window will display.

 - Enter a name in the Save As field.
 This name is used for the disk image (.dmg) file.

-- Enter a name in the Name.
+- Enter a name in the Name field.
 This name displays when the disk image file is opened (mounted).

-- Select the Size of the image file from the pull down menu.
+- Select the Size of the image file from the drop-down menu.

 - Choose the Encryption option 128-bit AES to encrypt the image.

-- Select the volume Image Format from the pull down menu.
+- Select the volume Image Format from the drop-down menu.
 The default “read/write” option is recommended.
 Click the Create button.

 - Enter and verify a secure password when prompted and click OK.

 Note: Ensure the box next to Remember password (add to keychain) is unchecked.
 This ensures that no one will be able to determine the password for your encrypted drive by checking your keychain.